Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Api/README.md

 ## Installation

 1. Download the repository.
-2. Rename .env.example to .env
+2. Rename .env.example to .env.
+Choose URI_DISCOVERY to use either Google or Microsoft ADFS to verify the token.
 3. Edit this file to configure your database access.
 4. Install dependencies with `yarn install`.